 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The 192nd was boarded onto the U.S.A.T.
-Hugh L. Scott and sailed on Monday, October 27.
+Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.
 On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
 Louisville and, the transport, U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 Two other intercepted ships were Japanese freighters carrying scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables.
 Although they were not allowed off the ship, the soldiers were able to mail letters home before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

-At the fort, they were greeted by Colonel Edward P. King Jr. who welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by Gen. Edward P. King Jr. who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
-The fact was he had not learned of their arrival until just days before their ship docked.
-He made sure that they had Thanksgiving dinner – which consisted of stew thrown into their mess kits – before he went to have his own dinner.
+The fact was he had not learned of their arrival until days before they arrived.
+He made sure that they had Thanksgiving dinner – which consisted of stew thrown into their mess kits – before he left to have his own dinner.
 If they had taken longer to leave the ship, they would have had a full Thanksgiving dinner with turkey.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
-At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
+At 6:00 A.M. they ate breakfast followed by work – on their tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool” – which was borrowed from the 194th Tank Battalion – meant they actually worked until 4:30 in the afternoon.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th Tank Battalion and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms including going to the PX.